serradura/ra-trustvox-backend-engineer-challenge/README.md

-# Complaints handler
+# RA Trustvox - Backend Engineer Challenge

-This application provide some services to persist and fetch (To-do) complaints.
+To achieve some of the [challenge goals](https://gist.github.com/cleytonmessias/6098d0747743620dfc58f977a8f1ded7), this application provides services/resources to persist and fetch complaints.

 ## Ruby version
 > 2.6.0